Reward Psychology & How To Motivate Customers To Return

 Choice of Reward:

 When selecting rewards it’s important to give something a person really wants as otherwise it won’t motivate them.
 Try A/B testing different rewards to see what engages your visitors most.
-Many organisations copy what their competitors are offering, but try testing something novel as people are instinctively drawn to new or different rewards.
+Many organisations copy what their competitors are offering.
+Try testing something novel as people are instinctively drawn to new or different rewards.

 Reward psychology reminds us to offer customers something that they definitely want as otherwise this won’t be motivating.